PhilRW/blackvue-download/README.md

 There is a Docker image available.
 Simply map a volume where you want it stored and pass the hostname/IP of the camera:

 `docker run -v /home/me/BlackVue:/data philrw/blackvue-download 192.168.0.123`

+If you don't map the [data volume](https://docs.docker.com/storage/), it will be anonymous.